Privacy & cookies policy

 14.1 This website is owned and operated by Lockhart Meyer Limited.

 14.2 We are registered in England and Wales under registration number 05472898.
-Our registered office and main place of business is at Office 17 Severn Court, Tything Road East, Alcester, England, B49 6EP.
+Our registered office is Office 17 Severn Court, Tything Road East, Alcester, England, B49 6EP.

 14.3 You can contact us: